| vrml.surface {mining} | R Documentation |

 VRML is a standard language for describing 3D scenes, and the file produced by this function should be portable across all machines with a VRML browser.

-This function is similar to persp
+This function is similar to persp except it creates a 3D

 scene which can be manipulated with a VRML viewer.